ncatlab/nlab-content/pages/6/7/4/1/1476/content.md

 Centipede mathematics (as defined by [[James Dolan]] and quoted in [TWF 145](http://math.ucr.edu/home/baez/week145.html)) is where you take a mathematical concept and strip away parts of it to see if it can still function.
 In other words, you see how many legs you can pull off before the centipede can no longer walk.

-For example, you can start with the concept of [[abeilan group]] and try removing some things:
+For example, you can start with the concept of [[abelian group]] and try removing some things:
 * remove commutativity to get [[group]]s;
 * then remove inverses to get [[monoid]]s;
 * or remove associativity instead of inverses to get [[loop]]s;